wolfadex/cube-man/NOTES.md

 ### Audio
 - enemies?
 - on emeny hit
-- on level beat
+- on level complete
-- on level lose
+- on level fail
-- on block place
-- on block removal
 - on button click?
 - on enemy spawn
 - bg music